Mechanophilia

 Mechanophilia (or mechaphilia) is a paraphilia involving a sexual attraction to machines such as bicycles, motorcycles, cars, helicopters, and airplanes.

 Mechanophilia is treated as a crime in some nations with perpetrators being placed on a sex-offenders' register after prosecution.
 Motorcycles are often portrayed as sexualized fetish objects to those who desire them.
+See also Milimechanophilia for attraction specifically to military vehicles.